gmarty/grunt-closure-compiler/README.md

 ant
 ```

+### Set up the environment variable

-When creating the `CLOSURE_PATH` environment variable, make sure to have it point to the `closure-compiler` dir created earlier (and not to the `build` subdirectory where the jar is located).
+If you create the `CLOSURE_PATH` environment variable, make sure to have it pointing to the `closure-compiler` dir created earlier (and not to the `build` subdirectory where the jar is located).

+This method is preferred because

+* You don't have to specify the `closurePath` each time.
-This method is preferred because doing so make it possible to use easily contributed externs.
+* It makes it easy to use contributed externs.

 In case you're wondering, Closure Compiler utilizes continuous integration, so it's unlikely to break.

 ### `js` property